 - The harasser can be the victim's supervisor, an agent of the employer, a supervisor in another area, a co-worker, or a non-employee.

 - The victim does not have to be the person harassed but could be anyone affected by the offensive conduct.

 - Unlawful sexual harassment may occur without economic injury to or discharge of the victim.

 I'm highlighting the last point because I feel people need to remember it.
 This is not something you have to put up with.
 Do not suffer in silence.
 You have the power to do something about sexual harassment.

 I'm not an attorney but after hearing reports from those who have experienced harassment in the gym, I wanted to offer some advice.

-To make this relevant to most people, I want to divide this discussion into the following sections :
+I want to divide this discussion into the following sections :

 - Sexual harassment by coworkers

 - Sexual harassment by personal trainers